 This is hyperventilation-Overbreathing.
-It is confusing because the "hyper" implies you are breathing too much when in realty you are breathing too high chest.
+It is confusing because the "hyper" implies you are breathing too much when in reality you are breathing too high chest.
 Healthy deeper breathing in the lower abdomen-front-sides and back is to me really HyperInhalation.
-It has a healthy connotation.
+It has an unhealthy connotation.
 Hyperventilation is unhealthy connotation.

 Quiet breathing is simply your automatic breathing depth, balance and rate (belly dominant) at rest with no need for deeper breathing except on occasion every few minutes or so.